stormrise/optionss/README.md

 `baskt_geometric.py`

 This file defines a function to calculate the price of geometric basket call/put options.
+All the inputs of this function are strings captured by GUI so the fisrt step is type conversion.
+Then, just follow the formulas described in mathematical background in "assignment 3", we can figure out the call or put geometric basket option.

 ### Arithmetic Basket Option

 `basket_arithmetic.py`

 This file defines a function to calculate the price of arithmetic basket call/put options.
+The first step is also type conversion of inputted varibles.
+For arithmetic option price, there is no closed-form formulas so we need to use Monte Carlo to simulate it.
+We use the method proved in assignment 2 (2.1)  to generate two random varibles with correlation coefficient σ.
+Then, similar to Asian option, we can calculate the basket option price (95% confidence interval) with or without control variate.

 ### Geometric Asian option